France asks citizens to leave Pakistan amid violent protests

 Thousands of Rizvi’s followers were still rallying in Lahore, the capital of eastern Punjab province where they have a strong presence.

-According to Ahmed, the country’s interior minister, the Cabinet will quickly approve his proposal for outlawing Rizvi’s party.
-At a news conference in Islamabad, he said Wednesday Rizvi’s demand could not be accepted as the expulsion of the French ambassador and ban on French products could harm the country’s national interest.
+According to Ahmed, the country’s interior minister, the Cabinet had approved his proposal for outlawing Rizvi’s party.
+He said Rizvi’s demand could not be accepted as the expulsion of the French ambassador and ban on French products could harm the country’s national interest.

-He asked the supporters of Rizvi to end their protest in Lahore.
+He said the supporters of Rizvi who were still rallying will be sternly dealt with by security forces.

 Rizvi emerged as the leader of the Tehreek-e-Labiak Pakistan party in November after the sudden death of his father, Khadim Hussein Rizvi.
 His party wants the government to boycott French products and expel the French ambassador before April 20 under an agreement signed by it.